 - What platforms and technologies to rely on and how to manage projects?

 - Where to search for realistic prices and deadlines?

 - How to predict quality, results, outcomes and perspectives?

-Soon after the meetup audience went through the basics, they sit down to panel discussion.
-This is when Alex took the speaking part into his expert hands.
-For the records, it took an additional hour to go through all the pointing issues.
+Soon after the the speakers covered the basic points, they moved to panel discussion with Alex in the lead.
+For the record, it took an additional hour to go through all the issues.

-Not only did the attendees study the development technologies in CEE with scrutiny, but also expressed great interest to the places where one can find reliable tech partners.
-We have made a profound analysis on Belarus as an outstanding outsourcing destination ourselves earlier this month.
+Not only did the attendees dived deep into the development technologies in CEE.
+They also expressed interest in the locations where you can find reliable tech partners.
+By the way, we have published the analysis on Belarus as an outstanding outsourcing destination earlier this month.

 Here’s the full presentation to learn more about the basics for IT outsourcing.